teamdeeson/codex/docs/working-at-deeson/where-and-when-we-work.md

 ##If I work 60 hours one week, then can I reduce the hours that I work the following week?

-There are a lot of variables but there should be an easy to find an answer that everyone’s happy with for that situation.
+There are a lot of variables but there should be an easy to find an answer that everyone’s happy with.

 In general if you’re consistently doing a high number of hours then something is going wrong somewhere, but it can happen.

-For example, If you had to dig yourself out of an avoidable hole one week then it doesn’t really make sense that there’s then a vicious circle of knock on problems for other projects the following week.
+For example, if you had to dig yourself out of an unavoidable hole one week then it doesn’t really make sense that there’s then a vicious circle of consequential problems for other projects the following week.

 However if you saved a client from a certain embarrassment of their own making and need to take it a bit easy to recover; if you can hit your own key commitments then it’s hard to imagine why there’d be a problem - the bottom line is that it’s the results that count, not hours.